Language Switcher

 • Yoshida Trail: The shuttle bus departs from Fujisan/Kawaguchiko Station.
 Some buses run from Shinjuku Bus Terminal.

 • Fujinomiya Trail: The shuttle bus departs from Fujinomiya Station.
-Some buses run from Shin-Fuji, Mishima and Shizuoka Station.
-(There is no bus operation from/to Shizuoka station in 2023.)
+Some buses run from Shin-Fuji and Mishima Station.

 • Gotemba Trail: The shuttle bus departs from Gotemba Station.